chengralph/Recipes/american/steak.md

 4. Flip.
 Add Rosemary and 1 tbsp butter.
 Sear 3min.
 5. Transfer to oven until internla temp of 125
    - 3 inches: 11minutss

+### For NY STRIP
+1. Heat pan 2-3min.
+Oil.
+2. Sear 2min.
+3. Flip.
+Add Rosemary and 1 tbsp butter.
+Sear 3min.
+4. Turn heat to low.
+Flip.
+Add 2 tbsp butter.
+Baste for 3 - 4min depending on thickness.
+    (Optional) Turning this time you can flip every 1minute.
+    3min. for 2inch